kgogov/sapui5-walkthrough/notes.md

 * Use the standard SAPUI5 CSS classes for the layout if possible.
 * Do not specify colors in custom CSS but use the standard theme-dependent classes instead.
 * Private functions and variables should always start with an underscore.
+* Always use icon fonts rather than images wherever possible, as they are scalable without quality loss (vector graphics) and do not need to be loaded separately.

 ## Framework specifics